Crawford Automobile

 The Crawford Automobile Company was an American automobile manufacturing company based in Hagerstown, Maryland which produced cars from 1905 to 1923.
+The factory was located on Surrey Avenue.
 After the Crawford Automobile Company was purchased by the M. P. Moller Pipe Organ Co., they produced a sporting version of the Crawford called the Dagmar (in production until 1927).

 Crawfords were chain-driven until 1907, and the 1911–1914 models featured transaxles.
 Later cars featured brass trim, disc-covered wooden artillery wheels, and Continental six-cylinder engines.